F0lak/dm_open_ref/ref/client/var/control_freak.md

 This value can be changed at runtime.

-Note+ If you define your own skin for the world, and disable the ability to use a custom skin or user-defined macros, you must be sure to define any macros your world may need.
+Note: If you define your own skin for the world, and disable the ability to use a custom skin or user-defined macros, you must be sure to define any macros your world may need.
 For instance, arrow keys may be needed for movement.